-Pumpkins are one of the most popular crops in the United States as well as a popular pastime for farmers and gardeners to compete for the largest one every year – growing a single one up to 2,000 pounds!)
+Pumpkins are one of the most popular crops in the United States.
+They also serve as popular pastime for farmers and gardeners who compete for the largest one every year.
+(Up to 2,000 pounds!)

-How To Buy Pumpkin For Cooking
+How To Pick A Perfect Pumpkin

 - Firm.
 Find a pumpkin that isn't squishy and doesn't give when you apply a little pressure.

 - Skin.
 If it has shiny skin, that means it isn't ripe.
 Look for one with a matte and slightly dull appearance.
 If it's starting to look hazy, that means it's beginning to go bad.

 - Weight.
 You want it to feel heavy for it's size; test it against others of similar size.

 - Stem.
 Make sure part of the stem is intact.
 This helps prevent it from wilting from moisture loss.